umd-lib/mirador-static/README.md

 ## Annotation Styles

-`annotationTypeStyles` now supports customizable annotation styles, hovering styles, and ability to show or hide annotation tooltips.
+`annotationTypeStyles` supports multiple annotation styles, hovering styles, and ability to show or hide annotation tooltips.

-Annotation with @type: `umd:Hits`, `umd:Article`, `umd:ArticleSelected`, `umd:Line` will have different appearance according to the seetings of `'annotationTypeStyles'` in [site.js](site.js):
+Annotations with the types `umd:Hits`, `umd:Article`, `umd:ArticleSelected`, and `umd:Line` will each have a different appearance according to the settings of `'annotationTypeStyles'` in [site.js](js/site.js):

 ```js
 'annotationTypeStyles': {